Holi Moli Logo

 Give plants about 2.5–3 feet of space so air can move through the canopy as it fills in.
 5–7 gallon fabric grow bags work especially well indoors, providing enough root space for healthy growth while still keeping plants manageable inside grow tents.

 You’ll notice a moderate stretch during the first couple weeks after the flip, so planning ahead helps keep the canopy even.
 Topping early, gentle LST, or running a SCROG net can help distribute growth and ensure light reaches more bud sites.
-Pro Tip: Flip to 12/12 when the plant reaches around 20–24 inches tall (around week 5–6) to stay ahead of the stretch and maintain an even canopy.
+Pro Tip: Make the flip to 12/12 when your plants are about 20–24 inches tall, typically around week 5–6, so you can stay in control of the stretch and keep your grow nice and even.

 As flowering moves along, the aroma becomes much stronger.
 The grow room begins filling with sweet guava, fruity candy notes, and creamy undertones with a faint earthy kick.
 Running a carbon filter is strongly recommended indoors.
 Keep oscillating fans moving air through the canopy and use a dehumidifier if needed to maintain proper humidity levels.
 Good airflow helps prevent mold while strengthening branches and keeping the grow environment balanced.